7 Benefits of a Rowing Machine Workout

 There are so many reasons to love this total-body workout.

-Endurance and muscle building are just a couple of the benefits of rowing that keep people coming back for more.
-If you're looking to amp up your current workout routine, improve your posture and increase your overall fitness, the rowing machine may be perfect for you, too.
+This article will let you in on almost everything you need to know, from proper form to the undeniable plusses of regular rowing.
+If you're looking to amp up your current workout routine, improve your posture and increase your overall fitness, a rowing machine workout may be perfect for you.

 What Is a Rowing Machine?

-Rowing machines are perfect for all fitness levels and the benefits of rowing are varied and wide, including improving your cardiovascular health.
-Using a rowing machine is relatively easy–although you will want to receive guidance or training, at least initially, to ensure you’re using the proper form so the workout best meets your fitness goals.
+Using a rowing machine is relatively easy—although you will want to receive guidance or training, at least initially, to ensure you’re using the proper form so the rowing machine workout best meets your fitness goals.

 Benefits of a Rowing Machine Workout

-Easy to Use
+1. They’re Easy to Use

 Rowing machines are intuitive and easy to use, so there isn’t a steep learning curve to contend with.
 Of course, you’ll want to make sure you’re using proper form and the right amount of resistance based on your workout goals.
 For example, if you’re just starting out, it’s a good idea to start with a lower resistance level and work your way up as you become more comfortable with the rowing movement and its effects on your body.

-Works Your Arms, Legs, Back, and Core
+2. Rowing Works Your Arms, Legs, Back, and Core

-• Legs: Your legs–including your quads, hamstrings, calves, and glutes–are the main power source during the drive phase of the rowing stroke.
+• Legs: Your legs–including your quads, hamstrings, calves, and glutes,are the main power source during the drive phase of the rowing stroke.
 This is when you drive, or push, yourself backward as your legs straighten out ahead of you.
 (At the same time, you’re also pulling your arms back toward your chest in a smooth, controlled motion.)

 • Back: Your back muscles, specifically the lats, traps, and spinal erectors, are engaged during the drive phase of the rowing stroke.
 At the completion of the drive phase, you should be at the finish, leaning back slightly, with legs extended and arms close to your chest.